USimprints/algolia-couchdb/readme.md

 ## Events

+* `connect`: When the watcher begins listening, but before any changes are received.
 * `change`: Emitted whenever processing a change starts, succeeded, and errors out.
 * `change.start`: Detected a change in CouchDB.
 * `change.success`: Writing a document to Orchestrate.io succeeded!